Prague is a city that is slightly similar to Budapest.

 Now if you compare the Day 2 Map to the Day 1 Map you’ll notice a lot of these areas are possible to go to on your first day as well.

 Most of them are very close to areas you’ll already be at or passing.

-The only spots that are out of the way are Letna Park and The Dancing House.
+The only spots that are out-of-the-way are Letna Park and The Dancing House.

 Once nighttime arrives and you’re ready to tackle your last night in Prague there’s a bar/club that is one of the coolest I’ve been to in Europe.

-It’s a bit out of the way, but it’s worth it.
+It’s a bit out-of-the-way, but it’s worth it.

 From the outside it looks like a huge metal scrap pile at a garbage dump.

-However, the inside looks like a bunch of Robots had an Orgy at a Rave and the interior design is what was left in the aftermath.
+But the inside looks like a bunch of Robots had an Orgy at a Rave and the interior design is what was left in the aftermath.

 The best way to get there is by Metro or Taxi because it’s about a 50 minute walk North from Old Town.